Issa (clan): Mid 19th Century

-Issa - Egypt Conflict
+Issa - Egypt Conflict, late 19th Century

-In the mid 1870s after Khedivate of Egypt defeats in Ethiopia, they changed strategy to encircle Ethiopia from all sides and also gain a foothold on the Somali coast.
-In early 1875, Egyptian forces led by Werner Munzinger aimed to join forces with Menilek by traveling westward from the port of Tadjoura towards Awassa.
+In the mid-1870s after Khedivate of Egypt defeats in Ethiopia, they changed strategy to encircle Ethiopia from all sides and also gain a foothold on the Somali coast.
+In early 1875, Egyptian forces led by Werner Munzinger aimed to join forces with Menelik by traveling westward from the port of Tadjoura towards Awassa.
 However, the challenging topographical conditions and harsh climate depleted the troops' energy.
-On the night of November 14th, warriors from the Somali Issa Madoobe tribe attacked the Egyptian force, resulting in the massacre of Werner Munzinger, his wife, and most of the military command.
-The remaining survivors escaped to Tadjoura.This defeat marked the end of the ambition to expand Egypt into the Christian Abyssinia.
+On the night of November 14, warriors from the Somali Issa Madoobe tribe attacked the Egyptian force, resulting in the massacre of Werner Munzinger, his wife, and most of the military command.
+The remaining survivors escaped to Tadjoura.
+This defeat marked the end of the ambition to expand Egypt into the Christian Abyssinia.